Flexi acoustic diffuser

 The determining factors of the positioning within the room depend on the layout of the room and on the desired sound.
 The big advantage of the acoustic diffuser is adjustability.
 This way it can create a duller sound absorbing area from the diffuse (scattered) sound environment or contrary a more vivid sound from a dull sounding area.

 The Flexi Acoustic Diffuser is usually equipped with six or more unit of inlet ports (or more for specific size) to protect the width of the listening area or the workspace.
-You can pile up the Flexi Acoustic Diffuser in a way that they cover a whole wall in order to better control the answer of the room between the sound diffusion and sound absorption.
+You can pile up the panel in a way that they cover a whole wall in order to better control the answer of the room between the sound diffusion and sound absorption.

 The optimisation of the acoustics of a room with measuring instruments alone does not always make possible to be ideal for a listener.
 The acoustic musical instruments such as the violin, cello, acoustic guitar and piano demand a livelier space while the electronic guitars and drums output more energy.
 Therefore, sometimes different room absorption must be set.
 The Flexi Acoustic Diffuser makes the change of studio acoustics simple as it simply rotates the wooden lamellas of the acoustic diffuser to the opposite direction compared to the sound reflections.

-4. How can I set the exact direction of the lamellas of flexi diffuser?
+How do I set the exact direction of the slats?

 The simplest way is to sit in the listening position and hear the different reference music’s while your friend rotates the lamellas slowly.
 You must only set the angles where the sound is less blurred and airier.
 This usually happens like it diverts the sound from where you are sitting.
 After choosing the desired position mark the position of the lamellas with a pencil or marker to remember them.